Signed in as:

 The number of parking garages to have the Centennial logo installs, and the size of some of the window treatments, was reduced more than once, due to budget constraints.

-The renaming of the east campus student center was just one of the many Centennial events during the Centennial year.
+The renaming of the east campus student center was just one of the many events we collaborated on during the Centennial year.

 This is actually a mock up - so you can see how accurate we tried to be for the installers.
 I've got the actual picture somewhere.